Kevin12J/cse15l-lab-reports/lab1.md

     String content = Files.readString(Path.of(args[0]), StandardCharsets.UTF_8);
     System.out.println(content);
   }
-}[user@sahara ~/lecture1]$
+}[user@sahara ~]$
 ```
-Using the `cat` command with a file as the argument will print out the contents of the file.
-The contents of multiple files can be shown by using additional arguments as shown with calling `cat en-us.txt es-mx.txt` in the `/home/lecture1/messages` directory will output the contents of both files.
+Using the `cat` command with a path to a file as the argument will print out the contents of the file.
+The contents of multiple files can be shown by using additional arguments as shown with calling `cat en-us.txt es-mx.txt` in the `/home/lecture1/messages` directory.
 If you use a file that doesn't exist it will result in an error.
-For example calling `cat bye.java` will result in the output `cat: bye.java: No such file or directory`.
+For example calling `cat lecture1/bye.java` will result in the output `cat: lecture1/bye.java: No such file or directory`.